gethinode/docs/content/en/guides/automation/index.md

   - Require branches to be up to date before merging {.tickmark}

-{{< alert type="danger" >}}
+> [!IMPORTANT]
-GitHub does not automatically update your status checks.
+> GitHub does not automatically update your status checks.
 For example, if you decide to modify your test matrix, you need to manually remove the obsolete labels and add the new labels.
-{{< /alert >}}

 These settings ensure all proposed changes are submitted as part of a PR and prevents any commits directly on the main branch.
 We can then use each PR request as a trigger to test our codebase and build.
 We will now select the tests we ran previously in our `lint & build` action.
 Add all test labels to the second check (`Require status checks to pass before merging`) individually.
 For example, you can add the `build (18.x)` label as prerequisite, meaning that your site should be compatible with Node.js v18.
 We are now ready to automate our dependency upgrades.